peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public ulong AsUInt64();

 Converts this object to a 64-bit unsigned integer.
-Floating point values are truncated to an integer.
+Non-integer values are truncated to an integer.

 <b>Return Value:</b>